 Many parents have gone to child custody lawyers who have made the case more complicated than it really needs to be.
 You’ve likely heard of very complex custody cases, and some custody cases are, in fact, quite complicated.
 But, many cases can be handled in a simple manner.
 The Persaud Law Office will strive not only to give you the best solution, but also the simplest.

-Contact a Child Custody Lawyer Today for a Free Consultation
+Contact a Child Custody Lawyer Today for a Consultation

-If you would like to contact Persaud Law Office, your first meeting with us will be free.
-If you want to schedule a free consultation, call or e-mail us here.
+If you want to schedule a consultation, call or e-mail us here.

 Who is Kyle Persaud?